Create a culture that means business™

 The workforce is changing rapidly, and many companies are struggling to update their talent management process to keep pace with new workplace cultures.
 Companies that can’t keep up with the expectations of today’s employees will see a decline in engagement — and a corresponding decrease in their bottom line.
 A report by the Society for Human Resources Management (SHRM) gives a look into current levels of staff engagement.
 According to the report, only 39 percent of respondents are “very satisfied” with their job, indicating that there is a lot of work ahead for managers in the upcoming years.
 Below, we share the three biggest talent management challenges for HR.

-- Creating a culture of engagement
+1. Creating a culture of engagement

-- Adjusting the frequency of feedback
+2. Adjusting the frequency of feedback

 A key talent management challenge for HR is gathering feedback on a regular basis.
 Employees have indicated that they are dissatisfied with the traditional yearly review process.
 Instead, they are interested in real-time feedback, both positive and negative, that is delivered at least once a month.

 In our North American Workforce survey, we found that 60 percent of employees reported that they don’t receive any on-the-spot feedback, and 53 percent stated that they don’t feel recognized for their achievements at all.
 It’s no surprise then that a full 41 percent indicated that they’re unhappy with the frequency of the feedback and recognition they do receive.

-- Attracting top talent
+3. Attracting top talent

 The job market has shifted dramatically over the past five years, going from employer-centric to almost entirely candidate-centric.
-Attracting top talent will be a significant challenge in 2016, as companies struggle to retain current employees, as well as fill any vacancies quickly.
+Attracting top talent will be a significant challenge as companies struggle to retain current employees, as well as fill any vacancies quickly.

 Forward-thinking organizations are preparing for an applicant desert now by building their talent brand.
 This approach — ensuring that the company has a reputation in the marketplace as an employer of choice — relies primarily on a comprehensive talent management process that translates well to word-of-mouth referrals, company profiles and employee reviews on job boards.